VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 ### Putting It All Together
 Now that we have all the pieces, we can put them together to create a custom stopping condition.
 We'll add this code to the `extras_finish_step` function, which is called after each timestep is completed.

 **Task 3.3:** Edit `extras_finish_step` in your `run_star_extras.f90` file to compute the temperature at Earth, stop the evolution if it exceeds a value set by the user in `x_ctrl(1)`, and print out a message explaining why it is stopping.
-You'll need to use the members we found earlier as well as the constant for an AU.
+You'll need to use the members we found earlier as well as the constants for an AU and $R_\odot$.
 You'll need to use an `if` block, so review the Fortran syntax from the Fortran primer if you need a refresher.
 Finally, to actually tell MESA to stop the evolution, you'll need to set `extras_finish_step = terminate` in the `if` block.

 <details class="hx-border hx-border-blue-200 dark:hx-border-blue-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-blue-100 dark:hx-bg-neutral-800 hx-text-blue-900 dark:hx-text-blue-200 hx-px-4 hx-py-2 hx-m-0 hx-cursor-pointer">